jedisct1/draft-denis-xet/draft-denis-xet.md

 ## Hash String Representation {#hash-string-format}

-When representing hashes as strings (e.g., in API paths), a specific byte reordering is applied before hexadecimal encoding.
+When representing hashes as strings, a specific byte reordering is applied before hexadecimal encoding.

 ### Conversion Procedure